The Top 10 Supplements That Everyone Should Take

 Vitamin A for immunity, vision and reproductive health

 Vitamin A is essential if you don’t eat organ meats like beef liver, kidney and heart.
 This vitamin is an important cofactor for numerous metabolic reactions and bodily functions.
-A quarter of Americans consume less than half the RDA of vitamin A, which is already too low.

 - Suggested dose: 3,000-10,000 IU per day